logiqai/docs/data-management/extract.md

 Once you have created an Extract Rule, all incoming log lines that match the specified criteria will be evaluated, and the fields will be extracted if available.

-In addition to the ability to create custom Extract Rules, LOGIQ also offers a variety of pre-built rules for popular applications such as IIS, ingress, AWS VPC Flow logs, etc. These pre-built rules can help you get started quickly and streamline the process of configuring your data management rules.
+In addition to the ability to create custom Extract Rules, Apica Ascent also offers a variety of pre-built rules for popular applications such as IIS, ingress, AWS VPC Flow logs, etc. These pre-built rules can help you get started quickly and streamline the process of configuring your data management rules.